 Two British judges quit top Hong Kong court amid pro-China crackdown on dissent

-It comes after a report by The Independent detailing the judges being paid £40,000 to sit on the court for up to a month at a time
+It comes after a report by The Independent showing the judges were being paid £40,000 to sit on the court for up to a month at a time

 Two British judges have quit Hong Kong’s top court amid a pro-China crackdown on dissent in the city.